MarcoLosurdo/DigiSporc/README.md

 If you've restarted the Arduino IDE or changed something, repeat the steps from 1 to 6 as above for the ATtiny setup, then:

 1. Open the **Blink** sketch from the _File > Examples > Basics_ menu;
-1. Edit the sketch and change the pin numbers from 13 to 0;
+1. edit the sketch and change the pin numbers from 13 to 0;
-1. Upload the sketch and enjoy your blinking LED (if the LED don't blink, something gone wrong).
+1. upload the sketch and enjoy your blinking LED (if the LED don't blinks, something gone wrong).

 ## 6.Notes
 * On the Arduino used as ISP programmer, still possible to run  the original version (supplied with the Arduino IDE) of **Arduino ISP**.
-But will be necessary to manually perform the connection between the 5V pin of Arduino and DigiSporc to provide the power supply.
+But will be necessary to manually perform the connection between the 5V pin of Arduino and DigiSporc to provide the power supply;
-* **Sporc** it's the abbreviation of the italian word "sporco" (dirty).
+* **sporc** it's the abbreviation of the italian word "sporco" (dirty).

 ## 7.Credits
-* The project is based on the tutorial [Programming an ATtiny w/ Arduino 1.0.1](http://hlt.media.mit.edu/?p=1695) by MIT media lab.
+- The project is based on the tutorial [Programming an ATtiny w/ Arduino 1.0.1](http://hlt.media.mit.edu/?p=1695) by MIT media lab.
-* Many thanks to the people of [Tokyo Hackerspace](http://tokyohackerspace.org/) for any advices, but especially for the unexpected enthusiasm with which they welcomed the project.
+- Many thanks to the people of [Tokyo Hackerspace](http://tokyohackerspace.org/) for any advices, but especially for the unexpected enthusiasm with which they welcomed the project.
-* I’m sorry not to be able to thank guys DigiSpark, but at the time of publication of my project on Github, they had not yet published nothing of their open hardware board… probably, they were too busy to collect their quarter of a million dollars on KickStarter :D #LOL
+- I’m sorry not to be able to thank guys DigiSpark, but at the time of publication of my project on Github, they had not yet published nothing of their "open hardware" board… probably, they were too busy to collect their quarter of a million dollars on KickStarter :D #LOL

 ## 8.Licence
 DigiSporc (c) 2012, Marco Losurdo